 The number one enemy of the black painted grill is not rust, it is oxidization.
 If your grill has a dull, ashy look to it, you might have an oxidization problem.
 This might not mean that you need to repaint your grill.
-Try washing your grill good with a kitchen detergent and warm water.
-Avoid anything too abrasive or you really will be painting.
-Once the surface has dried lightly coat the affected areas with cooking oil.
+Try washing your grill thoroughly with a kitchen detergent and warm water.
+Avoid anything too abrasive or you will scratch the finish and need to repaint your grill rather than just cleaning it.
+Once the surface has dried, lightly coat the affected areas with cooking oil.
 This will help seal the surface and restore the appearance of your grill or smoker.

 If you are faced with a paint job, then it is best to do the entire body of the grill.
-You will need a good wire brush or steel wool, metal sandpaper and BBQ paint.
-Paint for grills and smokers need to be heat resistant and capable of withstanding temperatures above 500 degrees F/260 degrees C. Some people use engine paint on their grills but you shouldn't have any trouble finding paint specifically made for grills.
+You will need a good wire brush or steel wool, metal sandpaper, and barbecue paint.
+Paint for grills and smokers need to be heat resistant and capable of withstanding temperatures above 500 F (260 C).
+Some people use engine paint on their grills, but you shouldn't have any trouble finding paint specifically made for grills.

-Start by cleaning your grill out really good.
+Start by cleaning your grill well as any grease on your grill will repel paint.
 You can use oven cleaner to degrease the grill.
-Normally this is bad for the paint job but since you are painting anyway this won't be a problem.
-Any grease on your grill will repel paint.
+Oven cleaner is bad for the paint job, but since you are doing this step just prior to painting that isn't a concern.
 Note that you can disassemble your grill to make the painting easier.
-Remember that you are not going to be painting the interior, but you don't want paint getting inside to your burners.
+You are not going to be painting the interior, but you don't want paint getting inside to your burners.

-Using the wire brush or steel wool, scrub down the surface.
-Once you have it cleaned up pretty good you will want to go over it with some sandpaper to get after any rusted areas.
-Most of these types of grills are made from cast aluminum and won't rust, but most smokers are steel and once the paint has worn off they will rust and rust badly.
-Any rust left on the surface of your smoker will continue to eat through the metal even with a coat of paint on it.
+Using a wire brush or steel wool, scrub down the surface.
+Once you have it cleaned you will want to go over it with sandpaper to get after any rusted areas.
+Most types of grills are made from cast aluminum and won't rust, but most smokers are steel and will rust (badly) once the paint has worn off.
+Any rust left on the surface of your smoker will continue to eat through the metal, even with a coat of paint on it.
 Getting down to the base metal will eliminate this problem.
-You don't need to get every bit of paint off, just make sure that the surface is free of rust, clean and smooth.
+You don't need to get every bit of paint off, just make sure that the surface is free of rust, clean, and smooth.